Pregnant people in England should be allowed their birthing partner with them at all times, through all maternal care, per fresh NHS guidance

 Naturally, this has proven incredibly traumatic for a lot of women, some of whom have shared their stories with Women's Health, as part of the #ButNotMaternity campaign.

 Echoing the thoughts of many today...
 Delighted to see the new @NHSEngland maternity guidelines today.
 Thank you and well done to everyone who has campaigned thus far. #butnotmaternity https://t.co/JvpNPGmkgN

 — But Not Maternity (@Butnotmaternity) December 15, 2020

-The guidance states: "Pregnant women value the support from a partner, relative, friend or another person through pregnancy and childbirth as it facilitates emotional wellbeing and is a key component of safe and personalised maternity care.
+The guidance states: 'Pregnant women value the support from a partner, relative, friend or other person through pregnancy and childbirth as it facilitates emotional wellbeing and is a key component of safe and personalised maternity care.